Under the Sea (Where the Internet Lives)

 Don’t start panicking just yet.
 There is an extensive maintenance apparatus in place.
 Throughout the world, there are ships dedicated to repairing underwater cables—minimizing the risk of long-term outages.

-That being said, some analysts worry that the goal of such a campaign would be to slow international data traffic, which—in a time when stock markets rely on automated trading—could cost world economies quite a bit of money.
+Wired also tackled the question of Russian submarines sinking the Internet, and their findings suggested people shouldn’t really worry about not being able to surf Facebook when a wire is snipped.
+Analysts actually believe the goal of such a campaign would be to slow international data traffic, which—in a time when stock markets rely on automated trading—could cost world economies quite a bit of money.

 For now, the situation is more “get off my lawn” than The Hunt for Red October, but that doesn’t mean there won’t come a time when some rogue state attempts to disrupt international communications.
 Until then, “Give me a ping, Vasili.
 One ping only, please.”